Evelyn Brooks Higginbotham: Career

 Higginbotham taught American history and counseled students completing the eighth grade at Francis Parkman Jr. High School in Milwaukee, Wisconsin from 1969 to 1971.
 After she moved to Washington D.C., she taught American history and social studies at Woodrow Wilson High School.
-From 1974 to 1975 she worked as a manuscript research associate at Moorland-Spingarn Research Center at Howard University.
+From 1974 to 1975, she worked as a manuscript research associate at Moorland-Spingarn Research Center at Howard University.
 Higginbotham also taught history as a professor at Dartmouth College, the University of Maryland and the University of Pennsylvania.

-In 1993, Higginbotham became a professor of Afro-American Studies and African American Religious History at Harvard University where she still currently works.
-In 1990 she was named the Victor S. Thomas Professor of History and African American Studies.
+In 1993, Higginbotham became a professor of Afro-American Studies and African American Religious History at Harvard University, where since 1998 she has been the Victor S. Thomas Professor of History and African American Studies.
 Higginbotham became the chair of Harvard University's African American Studies department in 2006 and served as acting-director of the W. E. B Du Bois Institute for African American Research in 2008.
-Higginbotham was also appointed as the Inaugural John Hope Franklin Professor of American Legal History at Duke University Law School.
+She was also appointed as the Inaugural John Hope Franklin Professor of American Legal History at Duke University Law School in 2010.